shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 Your spell effects are temporary, even if the spell explicitly states that it is permanent.
 Objects and creatures that you create are also temporary.
 Your spell effects automatically disappear/revert when any of the following happens:

 -   You fall asleep, go unconscious, or die
--   The center of the spell effect leaves your tether range
+-   The center of the spell effect leaves your Tether Range
 -   The spell’s duration expires
 -   You leave the plane